How to save for the unexpected — even when you’re struggling

 LSS Financial Counseling has trusted, nonjudgmental financial counselors who can work with you to create a plan for saving money to cover unexpected expenses or reach financial goals.
 Call 888.577.2227 to set up a free, confidential appointment, or get your support online.

-Co-author Maria Taylor is a certified Financial Counselor with LSS Financial Counseling.
+Co-author Maria Taylor is a certified financial counselor who works with Lutheran Social Service of Minnesota.